arvind-kumar-anand/Excel_Data_Analysis/README.md

 - **Sales Data Analysis**: Developed a detailed sales analysis report, focusing on:
   - Top cities contributing to sales
   - Order vs sales performance
-  - Comparison of sales data between men and women customers
+  - Comparison of sales data between men and women customers (~65% of the sales are made by women, highlighting the importance of targeting female customers).
 - **Data Visualizations**: Created visualizations, including:
   - **Pie Chart**: To represent order states and their distribution.
-  - **Age Group Sales**: To uncover key trends in purchasing behavior across different age groups.
+  - **Age Group Sales**: To uncover key trends in purchasing behavior across different age groups (~50% of the sales are contributed by the adult age group of 30-49 years, making them the primary target demographic).

 ## Key Insights & Recommendations
-- **Sales Channel Comparison**: Compared sales across different channels, such as Amazon, Flipkart, and Myntra, and evaluated order completion rates.
+- **Sales Channel Comparison**: Compared sales across different channels, such as Amazon, Flipkart, and Myntra, which contribute ~80% of the total sales, making them the most important platforms for marketing and sales efforts.
 - **Order vs Sales Evaluation**: Analyzed the relationship between orders placed and actual sales completed, leading to insights on improving order fulfillment.
 - **Strategic Recommendations**: Provided actionable strategies based on data-driven insights, including:
-  - Targeting women aged 30-49 in **Maharashtra**, **Karnataka**, and **Uttar Pradesh** through tailored marketing campaigns on Amazon, Flipkart, and Myntra.
+  - Targeting women aged 30-49 in **Maharashtra**, **Karnataka**, and **Uttar Pradesh** (~35% of total sales come from these top three states) through tailored marketing campaigns on Amazon, Flipkart, and Myntra.

 ## Tools & Techniques
 - **Excel Tools**: Used advanced Excel functionalities, such as: